 Branding with your business card design.

 Keep your business card design in-line with the rest of your stationery but a business card can have a little more creative flair.
-The idea is not to stray from the brand imagery but to create something that extends your brand imagery with the card design.
-It can be more colourful and graphic than your letterheads.
+The idea is not to stray from the brand identity but to create something that extends your brand imagery with the card design.
+It can be more colourful and

 Heres a common list of elements that we put on business cards today: